actimo-labs/.github/profile/README.md

 - Graduated from the [Monash University Accelerator](https://www.monash.edu/entrepreneurship/programs/accelerator) program in November 2024.  🏎️
 - Participated in the [Medtech Actuator Origins 2024](https://medtechactuator.com/meet-the-medtech-actuator-origin-australia-2024-cohort/) program.

-We're working on launching a proof-of-concept of our first product: commercial epitope mapping for B-cell and T-cell antigens in late January 2025.
+We're working on launching a proof-of-concept of our first product: commercial epitope mapping for B-cell (by late February 2025) and T-cell antigens (in the future).

 #### To stay up to date with us: